NexPlayer/Android-SDK/advanced.md

 ### NexVideoView.Settings Class Reference

-This class manages the setting values needed for initializing Video Renderer, Caption Renderer and `NexPlayer`™ internally.
+This class manages the setting values needed for initializing Video Renderer, Caption Renderer and `NexPlayer` internally.

 To initialize successfully,*setSettings* must be called before *setVideoPath* or *setVideoURI* is called, after changing the setting value by using *setValue*.
 Note that *setSettings* is not guaranteed to work properly when called at any other time.